cityofaustin/techstack/.github/ISSUE_TEMPLATE/handoff_checklist.md

 - [ ] Translations: is there anything hardcoded in Janis that needs to be translated to Spanish?
 What else do we need to consider?
 - [ ] Previews: Will this content type or feature set require previews in Janis?
 - [ ] Unit tests: Will we need to write any unit tests for this content type or feature set?

-- [ ] Translations: is there anything hardcoded in Janis that needs to be translated to Spanish?
-What else do we need to consider?
-- [ ] Previews: Will this content type or feature set require previews in Janis?
-- [ ] Unit tests: Will we need to write any unit tests for this content type or feature set?